Why do child support payments go to Supportkids before coming to me?

 How can I obtain funds from my TotalPay Card without being charged a fee?

 If you use the TotalPay Card as a signature point of sale, meaning the PIN is not used, there is no charge.
 You are allowed one free ATM transaction per month.
 You can write a Money Network check to yourself and access 100% of your funds by cashing the check for free at several locations including all Wal-Mart stores.

 What if I prefer to receive my funds via direct deposit instead of a TotalPay Card?

 If you prefer to have your child support payments deposited into your bank account, you can set up direct deposit by logging into your Supportkids account and clicking on the My Direct Deposit tab.
 Once your information is entered, payments to you will be deposited directly into your bank account.
 If you have a case with us but do not have a log in for an online account, please contact Client Services.p>

 Can you guarantee collection for me?

 Unfortunately, even Supportkids cannot collect in every case.
 However, with over a decade of experience, Supportkids is well equipped to pursue any number of collection options and will work tirelessly on your behalf.
-The best part is that Supportkids works on a contingency basis, so we only earn our fees when collection begins.
-Learn more about our fees.

 Does Supportkids have the child support experience my case needs?